HR8 vs Smithok: Which Is Better in 2026?

 - A secure button-snap closure matters for active outdoor use

-- Better fire starter performance matters for your preparedness planning
+- Better fire starter performance matters for your preparedness planning — see our full HR8 bracelet review for fire starter details

 - You want to stage bracelets across multiple locations — one wrist, one car kit, one go-bag — and need the maximum cord per bracelet at each point